Acquiring F Status: Visas, Admission, Change of Status

 For either procedure, you will first need to:

 1. New students: obtain a Form I-20 from the Office of Admission.
-Continuing students who are attending the University of Miami in a status other than F-1: obtain a Form I-20 from ISSS by clicking at Form I-20 Request for Undergraduate Students after Readmission, Inactive Status, or to Change Status to F-1.
+Continuing students who are attending the University of Miami in a status other than F-1: obtain a Form I-20 from ISSS by clicking at Form I-20 Request for Current and Returning Students.

 2. Pay the SEVIS fee.
 The SEVIS fee must be paid online through use of a credit card, locally using the Western Union Quick Pay service, or by mail through use of a check or money order.
 ISSS highly recommends that you file and pay the required SEVIS fee online with a credit card or in person through the Western Union Quick Pay service instead of by mail with a check or money order since the online option as well as the Western Union Quick Pay service option result in speedier processing of your required fee payment.